-Alongside these key transferable academic skills, a trade mark attorney is also:
+Alongside having strong language and analytical skills, a typical trade mark attorney is also:

 - An excellent written & verbal communicator – you will need to draft complex legal and technical submissions, offer clients concise commercial advice based on complicated areas of the law and argue persuasively.

 - Highly organised – you will be driven by deadlines and working under pressure when receiving clients’ instructions.

 - Commercially & globally minded – an understanding of varied business practices and wider commercial and global influences is essential.

 - A keen reader – you will need to stay up to date on IP law and practice, as well as marketing trends, as both are constantly changing.